kricheso/Tsuru/README.md

 ## What makes Tsuru effective?

-### Menmonics
+### Menmonics & SRS
 <img align="left" src="Images/Mnemonics.png" width="150" height="150">
 Tsuru allows you to add mnemonics to every vocabulary word.
 Waste less time!
 Memorize and recall way more.
 Studies have proven the effectiveness of menmonics, especially for foreign-language acquisition.
+Combine this with Tsuru's spaced repetition system and you should be learning in no time.

 </br>
 </br>